-You can find a number of plastic-free kitchen products at PureAll.
+You can find a number of plastic-free kitchen products at PureAll Solution.
 As a Hong Kong-based online store, they are on a mission to create long-term change with their bamboo lifestyle products while supporting local artisans and small companies.
 Their products always follow the ethos of sustainability, socio-economic well-being, natural raw-materials and plastic free packaging.
-Check out their bamboo plates and bowls, bamboo cotton pads, and bamboo straws.
+Check out their bamboo plates and bowls, bamboo toothbrushes, or bamboo straws.

 For another place to get long-term use daily reusables such as cutlery, mugs, and lunch bags made from earth-friendly materials, visit the ECO Concepts online store.
 They show clear, extensive research behind the materials they use to create high quality reusables.
 While they specialized in customization for companies wanting to release branded merchandise, you can also get one-offs for your own home!